The role of twins in computing planar supports of hypergraphs

-In this section, we show that there is an explicit function~$\psi$ such that, out of each twin class of a given hypergraph~$\Hyp$, we can remove all but $\psi(m, r)$ twins such that the resulting hypergraph has an $r$-outerplanar support if and only if~$\Hyp$ has.
+Towards making the result of \cref{nonuni-fpt} algorithmically exploitable, we now give an explicit upper bound on the function~$\psi$.
+Concretely, we prove that out of each twin class of a hypergraph~$\Hyp$, we can remove all but $\psi(m, r)$ twins such that the resulting hypergraph has an $r$-outerplanar support if and only if~$\Hyp$ has.
 In other words, we prove that the following data reduction rule is correct. \begin{rrule} Let $\Hyp$~be a hypergraph with $m$~edges.
-If there is a twin class with more than $\psi(m, r) = \suppsize$ vertices, then remove one vertex out of this class. \end{rrule} Assuming that Rule\nobreakspace \ref {ps:rr} is correct, Theorem\nobreakspace \ref {thm:lintime} follows. \begin{proof}[Theorem\nobreakspace \ref {thm:lintime}] Rule\nobreakspace \ref {ps:rr} can be applied exhaustively in linear time because the twin classes can be computed in linear time~\cite{HPV99}.
+If there is a twin class with more than $\psi(m, r) = \suppsize$ vertices, then remove one vertex out of this class. \end{rrule}

+Assuming that \cref{ps:rr} is correct, \cref{thm:lintime} follows. \begin{proof}[Proof of \cref{thm:lintime}] \cref{ps:rr} can be applied exhaustively in linear time because the twin classes can be computed in linear time~\cite{HPV99}.
 After this, each twin class contains at most $\psi(m, r)$ vertices, meaning that, overall, at most $2^m\psi(m, r)$ vertices remain.
 Testing all possible planar graphs for whether they are a support for the resulting hypergraph thus takes constant time if $m$ and $r$~are constant.
-Hence, the overall running time is linear in the input size. \end{proof} We mention in passing that, in the terms of parameterized algorithmics, exhaustive application of Rule\nobreakspace \ref {ps:rr} can be seen as a problem kernel (see \cite{CFK+15}, for example).
+Hence, the overall running time is linear in the input size. \end{proof}

+We mention in passing that, in the terms of parameterized algorithmics, exhaustive application of \cref{ps:rr} yields a so-called problem kernel.

-The correctness proof for Rule\nobreakspace \ref {ps:rr} consists of two parts.
-First, in Theorem\nobreakspace \ref {sepseq}, we show that each \loutp\ graph has a long sequence of nested separators.
+The correctness proof for \cref{ps:rr} consists of two parts.
+First, in \cref{sepseq}, we show that each \loutp\ graph has a long sequence of nested separators.
 Here, \emph{nested} means that each separator separates the graph into a \emph{left} side and a \emph{right} side, and each left side contains all previous left sides.
 Furthermore, the sequence of separators has the additional property that, for any pair of separators~$S_1, S_2$, we can glue the left side of $S_1$ and the right side of $S_2$, obtaining another \loutp\ graph.